DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Stealthy Surprise
    - Description: An undetected assailant is particularly deadly.
    - Resource: Simple
-   - Mechanic: If you use your movement to become hidden, choose a target and make a contested Stealth check versus their Detection.
+   - Mechanic: You attempt to hide from a target.
+Choose a target and make a contested Stealth check versus their Detection skill check.
 The GM does not reveal if you succeed.
-If successful, your next attack Draw against that target gains an additional +2
+If successful, your next Attack Draw against that target gains an additional +2 modifier so long as you are still considered hidden.
    - Prerequisites: Skill: Stealth > 1
    - Tags: Stealth
 - Name: Stealth in the Shadows